AntonioPeixoto/The-Template-Element-App/README.md

         </tbody>
     </table>

 We begin by defining a table that represents the data structure we want to represent.
-The actual data is modelled by the HTML tags between
-\<template\> and \</template\> and will not be rendered by the browser.
+The actual data is modelled by the HTML tags between `<template>` and `</template>` and will not be rendered by the browser.

-The next step is to write the JavaScript code the will populate the template with actual data.
+The next step is to write the JavaScript code that will populate the template with actual data.
 In the example, we created a JSON object that simulates the data sent by the server.

 The following steps describe the process used to populate the template with actual data:

 1. Verify if the browser supports templates if no execute fallback
 2. Get a reference to the table body, in our case a list of products we want to show
 3. Get a reference to our template
 4. Read the template (clone it)
 5. Iterate over an array of objects and put its properties in the template fields described by its id attribute

 Follow the code below:

     JavaScript code
     if ("content" in document.createElement("template")) {
       // Instantiate the table with the existing HTML tbody let tbody = document.getElementById("products");